theiterators/pekko-http-quickstart-java.g8/docs/src/main/paradox/testing-routes.md

 @@snip [QuickstartServer.java]($g8srctest$/java/$package$/UserRoutesTest.java) { #set-up }

-We could create an actor that replies with a mocked response here instead if we wanted to, this is especially useful if the route awaits an response from the actor before rendering the `HttpResponse` to the client.
+We could create an actor that replies with a mocked response here instead if we wanted to, this is especially useful if the route awaits a response from the actor before rendering the `HttpResponse` to the client.
 Let's write our first test, in which we'll hit the `/users` endpoint with a `GET` request:

 @@snip [QuickstartServer.java]($g8srctest$/java/$package$/UserRoutesTest.java) { #actual-test }